 - Wood Windows:

 Wood is the oldest and most elegant option for windows.
-Wood is one of the most durable and energy-efficient materials available today.
+Wood windows are one of the most durable and energy-efficient materials available today.
 However, wood windows require maintenance.

 - Vinyl Windows: